 The University of Birmingham is proud to be part of the Universitas 21 network, alongside 26 other globally renowned research intensive universities.
 Membership of the network brings with it opportunities for our students to travel to those partners, meet their peers and engage with international activities.

 The university offers a number of bursaries and scholarships every year to our undergraduate and postgraduate students to support their travel to our prestigious U21 partners, either to attend events or to further their own research.
-Please read below about some of their experiences, and the benefits they have taken from them for their personal and professional development.
+Please read below about some of their experiences and the benefits to their personal and professional development.

 Lucy Cooper (MA Heritage Management) spent the summer at the University of Melbourne after securing our U21 Museums and Collections Award.